thurn/violet/challenges.md

 - If they follow, uses hit and run tactics to blast the PCs every few turns
 - Some coins in the earth pile, more valuable stuff at the far end of the tunnel

-# Here, Kitty, Kitty, Kitty
+# The Wurst of Grimtooth's Traps